What can you afford? - Investment - First time buyer

 It is no secret that getting onto the property ladder is harder than ever.
 However, first-time buyers are actually now paying 191% more than their parents, after adjusting for inflation.
 Find out more in our full article, which is also featured in the Express.

-Top tips to keep the cost of buying a house down
+How can you keep the cost of buying a house down?

 We're here to help